MainShayne233/ultimate-phoenix-boilerplate/README.md

 ### Choose your configuration

-If you want the default configuration (as of this commit, this is the only configuration):
+If you want the default configuration:
 - React
 - Webpack (with hot reloading)
 - SASS (.scss)